Back to Blog

 How does the test affect my admissions decision?

-Our admissions process includes three phases — a written application, the admissions test, and an admissions interview.
-The test is a factor in the admissions process, but ultimately, we will consider all three phases of your application to determine an admissions decision.
+Our admissions process includes three phases: a written application, the admissions test, and an admissions finalization.
+The test is one factor in the admissions process.

-Wondering what score you should get?
-We do have a target score for each one of our study programs but don’t worry about that upfront.
+What score should you get?
+We do have a target score for each one of our study programs, but don’t worry about that upfront.
 Only worry about making sure you have 15 minutes of dedicated time, and then do your best.

 Your score will be measured against the target score to determine if you will be a good candidate for the program.
-Remember, we don’t want you to commit to one of our programs unless we know you have the potential to be successful in that career field.
+Remember, you can retake the assessment until you pass.
+Students who persist and improve over time make great students.

 How do we determine target scores?

 We asked our current students and graduates of our program to take the admissions test.
-And created our target scores based on how well our successful students scored.
+We created our target scores based on the performance of our successful students.

-Then, the company that prepares the test provided scores from successful professional software engineers, data scientists, cybersecurity engineers and analysts, and product designers.
+Then, the company that prepares the test provided scores from successful professional software engineers, data scientists, cybersecurity engineers, and AI engineers.
 And that’s how we came up with the target score for applicants.

 What happens after I take the admissions test?

 After you finish and submit the admissions test, your score is recorded in our system.
-If you have not already had your admissions interview, you will be invited to schedule it.
-In that interview, your admissions rep will share your score and discuss your next steps.
-Here’s our insider’s guide on how to ace your admissions interview.
+If you passed, then you will be admitted and your next step is to register for your class in our Student Information System: Genius.

 About Flatiron School